Housing – COVID-19 Issues

 PROPERTY TAXES IN SAN DIEGO COUNTY

 San Diego County’s Tax Collector announced that tax payers who could not pay their second property tax installment on time due to issues related to COVID-19 can request to have their penalty cancelled.
-The property tax amount still needs to be paid by June 30.
-Read the announcement here and check out the application and instructions here.
+Under Gov. Gavin Newsom’s May 6 executive order, certain property owners directly affected by COVID-19 have until May 6, 2021, to file a special COVID-19 penalty cancellation request.
+To see details about qualifying, read the announcement here and check out the application and instructions here.